mendix/MxAwsIotConnector/readme.md

 This connector enables you to easily connect to IoT devices and data on [AWS IoT][3].

-Please note that this connector is currently in beta.
-Changes to the parameters of the actions are planned.
-This means that when you upgrade to a newer version, you will have to specify the parameter values again.

 ## Usage

 The connector consists of types of microflow actions: